The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 You can listen to that moment, and perform some action based on the payload of the notification using the Runtime Args Service:

-public void postInit(Scene scene) {
+private void postInit(Scene scene) {

 ...